febriyansyahresearch-lab/Research/papers/README.md

 # Papers

-This directory contains research papers, drafts, and publication-related materials developed as part of the **Febriyansyah Research Lab**.
+This directory contains research papers, drafts, and publication-related materials developed under the **Febriyansyah Research Lab**.

-The focus of these papers is on applied and empirical research at the intersection of:
+The purpose of this folder is to provide a **structured, transparent, and reproducible record of academic research work**, from early ideas to published papers.

+Research areas covered include:
 - Systems Engineering
 - Cybersecurity
 - Machine Learning
 - Financial & Banking Systems
-- Risk, Observability, and Infrastructure
+- Risk Management, Observability, and Infrastructure

-This folder is designed to support **academic rigor, reproducibility, and long-term research continuity**.

----

-## 📂 Directory Structure

 ---